Polyfrost/architectury-loom/README.md

 A fork of [Architectury Loom](https://github.com/architectury/architectury-loom/), primarily to support legacy forge versions but with some other changes for our purposes.
 Used by [Polyfrost Gradle Toolkit](https://github.com/Polyfrost/polyfrost-gradle-toolkit/).

+Fork of Essential Loom to support Legacy Fabric. **Starting from Loom 1.8+ this fork is no longer necessary.**

 # Original Readme

 ---